-Go to your Gmail inbox, click the Settings cog icon at the top right, then under the General tab, click “Offline.”
+Go to your Gmail inbox, click the Settings cog icon at the top right -> See all settings, then under the General tab, click “Offline.”

 Check the “Enable offline mail” box.
 This will open several more options for you on the page.

 Here you’ll see how much storage space your offline mail will take up.
 You can also choose whether you want it to store mail up to seven, 30, or 90 days old and whether to download attachments to your PC.